danwhitston/benefits-modeller/SAMPLE_BENEFIT_RULES.md

 # Sample benefit rules

 Objective 1 of the project is to create a sample set of benefit rules and test cases.
-I'm using The Welfare Benefits and Tax Credits Handbook (Child Poverty Action Group, 2018) as a source of rules, and will express the rules in my own language, with references, to mitigate any risk of questions around copyright and plagiarism.
-Rather than taking a random sample, I've decided to start with one regulation and spread outwards to cover an interconnected set of dependent rules.
+The source used for both is The Welfare Benefits and Tax Credits Handbook (Child Poverty Action Group, 2018).
+The rules are expressed in the author's own language, with references, to mitigate any risk of questions around copyright and plagiarism.

+The original plan was to model a random sample of rules from the book, but by inspection, this would have had no real modelling value when it to understanding the behaviour of a more complex system of rules.
+Thus, the model starts with one regulation and spread outwards to cover an interconnected set of dependent rules.
 This will enable the modelling of a system of rules instead of just running them in isolation, which will make it easier to test the behaviour of the system and the SMT solver with more complex models.
 The SMT solver would be of no benefit in 'solving' individual rules.

 ## Limits to the model